LukePappa/Ourism/text.md

 This is being.
 Being transcends, grounds, and is everything.
-True fulfillment may be found only in act of being itself.
+True fulfillment is conscious union with being.